renatoathaydes/renatoathaydes.github.io/_posts/2015-11-24-Ceylon-As-A-Powerful-Modelling-Tool.md

 }
 ```

-That's it... we can test this with a small example:
+That's it... we can test the code with a small example:

 ```ceylon
 value person1 = Person {